octohedron/suresta.github.io/content/es/services.md

 ---
 title: "Our Services"
 description: "Explore the full range of IT consultancy and support services offered by Suresta.
-From essential checks to comprehensive enterprise solutions, we provide tailored IT services to meet the needs of any business."
+From basic checks to comprehensive enterprise solutions, we provide tailored IT services to meet the needs of any business."
 type: "page"
 ---